justtheimpaler/debbie/README.md

 # Debbie

-Debbie prepares database schemas from source SQL files stored in the repository project.
+Debbie prepares database schemas from source SQL files stored in the source code repository of a project.

 ## Features

 Debbie:

-- Can be used from Maven and Ant and any IDE that uses these tools as well.
+- Can be used from Maven and Ant (or any IDE that uses these tools as well).
-- Follows a strict source folder versioning structure that matches an evolving schema over the life of the application.
+- Follows a strict source folder versioning structure that matches an evolving schema over the life of the project.
 - Supports multiple data scenarios to reset the database to any baseline data required for testing or debugging.
 - Handles stored procedures as well as common SQL.
 - Supports project-wide configuration and also team member-specific configuration.
 - Embraces separate databases model (one per team member), as well as unique centralized database model.
 - Can be used in a headless mode in an automated environment for testing or building the application.
 - Supports at least Oracle, DB2, PostgrSQL, SQL Server, MariaDB, MySQL, SAP ASE, H2, HyperSQL, Derby.
+Other database engines should probably supported, but are not tested.

 ## Example